tobua/papua/README.md

 ### `npx papua snow`

 Alternative to the `webpack-dev-server` in `papua start` much faster but still experimental.
 Likely to replace start once it's stable.
+Will eject an `index.html` with necessary imports pointing to your entry points.
+Import to entrypoints from `index.html` always point to the JavaScript file that will be generated during the build `*.js`.
+It will automatically find the matching `jsx`, `ts` or `tsx` file.

 ### `npx papua eject [--template <type>] [--file <name>]`